mvolkmann/blog/src/htmx.md

 ### Dynamic Endpoints

-Listening for the `htmx:configRequest` event provides a way to modify the endpoint URL used by the attributes `hx-get`, `hx-post`, `hx-put`, `hx-patch`, and `hx-delete`.
+Listening for the `htmx:configRequest` event provides a way to modify the endpoint URL used by the following attributes before a request is sent:
+`hx-get`, `hx-post`, `hx-put`, `hx-patch`, and `hx-delete`.

-The following example demonstrates using the text content of an element that is set by Alpine to determine the URL to use for a GET request.
+The example below demonstrates using the text content of an element that is set by Alpine to determine the URL to use for a GET request.
 Note how the `hx-get` attribute has no value.
 It is supplied by setting `event.detail.path` in the `setPath` function